martin059/virtualization-level-2-vagrant-setup/README.md

 Once the VM is up and running, one can run `vagrant ssh` to log into it, or it can also be done manually with `ssh -p <port-number> vagrant@127.0.0.1` (the port number is usually _2222_, but it might change if multiple VMs are running at the same time).
 The appropriate SSH client configuration can be seen by running `vagrant ssh-config`.
 The default passwords for `root` and `vagrant` users is `vagrant` (as usual for Vagrant boxes).

-**Note:** If the `vagrant ssh` command is being executed in Mintty (Cygwin/MSYS2/Git Bash terminal emulator) instead of the standard Windows console host, it is also needed to define the `VAGRANT_PREFER_SYSTEM_BIN` environment variable and set it to `1`, e.g. by adding `export VAGRANT_PREFER_SYSTEM_BIN=1` to the `~/.bashrc` file (`~/.zshrc` if using ZSH).
+**Note**: If the `vagrant ssh` command is being executed in Mintty (Cygwin/MSYS2/Git Bash terminal emulator) instead of the standard Windows console host, it is also needed to define the `VAGRANT_PREFER_SYSTEM_BIN` environment variable and set it to `1`, e.g. by adding `export VAGRANT_PREFER_SYSTEM_BIN=1` to the `~/.bashrc` file (`~/.zshrc` if using ZSH).
 Otherwise Vagrant will use its built-in SSH client which is meant for the Windows console and can cause trouble with other terminal implementations.

 Afterwards, the VM is ready to be used as normal Linux machine that can be accessed through Secure Shell (SSH) protocol.

-**Note:** In its current state, the Ansible playbook doesn't have the necessary commands to automatically provision a Desktop Environment (DE).
+**Note**: In its current state, the Ansible playbook doesn't have the necessary commands to automatically provision a Desktop Environment (DE).
 Any applications that have their own Graphical User Interface (GUI), such as _Visual Studio Code_ for example, can be accessed thanks to the `X11 Forwarding` functionality that is provisioned automatically the first time the VM is launched.
 For more details, read the [Ansible playbook](#11-ansible-playbook-for-second-level) section.

 Finally, once the VM is no longer needed, or the user wants to "shut it down", they can do the following: